oresho/hng/README.md

  This application was deployed as an AWS ec2 instance.

 ## Usage & Testing
-A Postman Document was included to show the various permissible requests.
+A Postman Document was included to show the various permissible requests. (https://github.com/oresho/hng/blob/stage2/HNG%20stage%202.postman_collection.json)
+Please note that the "name" field is validated and will only accept letters as input.

 ### Endpoints
 ```bash